Château Frontenac: Location

 The Château Frontenac is situated on 1, rue des Carrières, at the eastern edge of Old Quebec's Upper Town, built on the promontory of Quebec, a raised mass of land that projects into the Saint Lawrence River.
 The hotel property is bounded by rue Saint Louis to the north, and rue Mont Carmel to the south.
 Terrasse Dufferin is a terrace that wraps around the hotel from the northeast to the southeast, overlooking the Saint Lawrence River.
 Two public roads run through the hotel, rue du Trésor, and rue des Carrières.
 The hotel building was designated as a National Historic Site of Canada, known as the Château Frontenac National Historic Site of Canada.
 The area was designated as a National Historic Site in January 1981.

 Located near the edge of the promontory of Quebec, the Château Frontenac is situated near several major historic attractions within the historic district of Old Quebec's Upper Town.
-To the northeast of the hotel lies the Ursulines Monastery of Quebec, a 17th-century monastery founded by a missionary group of Ursuline nuns, and another National Historic Site of Canada.
+To the northwest of the hotel lies the Ursulines Monastery of Quebec, a 17th-century monastery founded by a missionary group of Ursuline nuns, and another National Historic Site of Canada.
 To the south of the hotel lies the Plains of Abraham, a historic area within The Battlefields Park, and the site of the Battle of the Plains of Abraham.
 Another major attraction south of the hotel is the Citadelle of Quebec, situated at the atop Cap Diamant, an elevated point of the promontory.
 The Citadelle serves as an active military installation for the Canadian Armed Forces, as well as a secondary official residence for the Canadian monarch and the Governor General of Canada.
 East of the hotel lies the Terrasse Dufferin, and Old Quebec's Lower Town directly below it.

 The Château Frontenac was not the first large building on the site.
 The first one was built during the 1780s, and was known as the Château Haldimand, named after the Governor of Quebec who ordered its construction.
 It was demolished in 1892 to make way for the present hotel.